🔥 Now available: AI Dashboards. Learn More ➡️

 Step 3: Configure and import your Trial Balance data

-• Choose your desired date range for the Trial Balance Report
+• Choose your desired date for the Trial Balance Report

 • Select any additional filters or parameters you need